Why Consider Scripture?

 The “focus” of truth is the resurrected Lord Jesus Christ who died on Calvary, not anything or anyone else.
 If you do not know Jesus Christ, repent of sin and believe in Him, and you will know Him.
 Know Him, and you will love Him.
 Love Him and you will serve Him.
 Serve Him and you will long for His return!

-#4 Future Truth: The End of this Age & the Visible Return of Jesus
+#4 Future Truth: The End of this Age & Second of Christ

 The blessed hope for all believers is Christ coming in His Kingdom and His glory at the end of this evil age.
 It will be salvation for those who know Him and judgment for this world and those who don’t know Him.
 His second coming is as sure as His promise.
 The below articles will give you a basic groundwork in the study of the last things called eschatology.